Enterprise AI and Process Intelligence Glossary

 • Workforce Insights

 Workforce insights are data-driven analytics derived from Skan's process intelligence platform.
-These insights provide valuable information about how employees work, measured through key metrics like productivity, proficiency, utilization and skill gaps.
+These insights provide valuable information about how employees work, measured through key metrics like productivity, proficiency, and utilization.